puredelorean/jayofelony-pwnagotchi-bluetooth-tether-fix/README.md

 ## Create the Connection Script

-Create a script at `/usr/local/bin/bt-scan-connect.sh`, don't forget to replace the mac address with your phone's.
+Create a script at `/usr/local/bin/bt-scan-connect.sh`, **don't forget to replace the mac address with your phone's**.

 ```bash
 #!/bin/bash